jminjares4/Microprocessor-2-Lab-Template/doc_pages/lab0.md

 # Lab 0 LED Lightshow

 ## Objective
 * Understand how to use the gpio driver library from [`Espressif`](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/gpio.html#).
 The lab will consist of creating a `sweeper` and a `led chaser`.
-The `sweeper` will iterate over mutiple LEDs by turning from the lowest to highest bit and then most significant bit to lowest bit.
-While `led chaser` will have a single led iterating from the lowest to most significant bit.
+The `sweeper` will iterate over mutiple LEDs by turning from the lowest to highest bit and then highest to lowest bit.
+While `led chaser` will have a single led iterating from the lowest to highest bit.
 For both the `sweeper` and `led chaser` use up to 6 GPIOs.

 ## Bonus
 - ***Undergrad Bonus:***